MrJsnoob/love-live-themed-animelist/README.md

 # myanimelist
-This is my design of the anime list on myanimelist
+This is a love live themed anime list.

-You can find the website here: http://myanimelist.net/animelist/Jsnoob
+You can find the website here (if I'm still using it): http://myanimelist.net/animelist/Jsnoob